WWII pilot’s remains found in Europe, to be buried in Maine

-MILLINOCKET — The remains of a World War II pilot from Millinocket whose body was lost in Europe’s Adriatic Sea have been recovered and will be buried in his home state, the U.S. Department of Defense said Thursday.
+The remains of a World War II pilot whose body was lost in Europe’s Adriatic Sea have been recovered and will be buried in his home state of Maine, the U.S. Department of Defense said Thursday.

 The remains of U.S. Army Air Forces 2nd Lt.
-Ernest N. Vienneau will be buried in Millinocket on Oct.
+Ernest N. Vienneau were accounted for in April and will be buried in his hometown of Millinocket on Oct.
 9, the Defense POW/MIA Accounting Agency said.
 Vienneau was 25 at the time of his death.

-Vienneau had been based in Amendola, Italy, and a bomber on which he served as co-pilot came under fire over Maribor, Yugoslavia, in present-day Slovenia on Nov.
-6, 1944.
-Vienneau was mortally wounded by a piece of flak that penetrated the cockpit.
-The crew attempted to treat Vinneau but he was fatally wounded.
-The B-17’s pilot attempted to return to base but was was forced to ditch the bomber off Vis Island, Croatia.
-Ten of the crew were able to exit the aircraft but Vienneau’s body sank with the plane.
+Vienneau had been based in Italy, and a bomber on which he served as co-pilot came under fire over present-day Slovenia on Nov.
+6, 1944, the Defense Department said.
+Vienneau was mortally wounded, and the pilot was forced to ditch the bomber off Vis Island, Croatia.
+His body could not be recovered from the sinking bomber, the department said.

 The wreck of the bomber was found in a dive in 2017, the department said.
 Possible remains were recovered and submitted for analysis in fall 2020, it said.
 Dental records and other evidence confirmed they belonged to Vienneau.